How Identity Thieves Use Your Mail to Profit

 Though the issuers omit some data from these statements intentionally, there is often enough information remaining for a thief to fill in the missing pieces and take over an account or open a new one in your name with all information sent to a different address.
-Banks and other companies increasingly require photo identification and a PIN to verify identity, but don't rely on this.
-Thieves also have ways to obtain counterfeit photo ID if they know enough about you.
+Banks and other companies increasingly require photo identification and a PIN to verify identity but don't rely on this.
+Thieves also have ways to obtain a counterfeit photo ID if they know enough about you.

 Remember, the information a thief can get from your mailbox is also available in dumpsters behind the bank, utility company, your doctor’s office, and elsewhere.
 A 3-minute research project in a dumpster behind a bank uncovered legible records with account numbers, Social Security numbers, check photocopies with names, and more.
 It was enough information to access accounts and steal identities.